PedroTajia/pedrotajia.github.io/_posts/2024-10-20-bootstrap-your-own-latent.md

 $$
 \mathcal{L}_{\theta,\xi}
 $$
 is computed from feeding $v$ to the online network and $v'$ to the target network.
-The loss need to symmetrize by calculating
+The loss is symmetrized by calculating
 $$
 \tilde{\mathcal{L}}_{\theta,\xi}
 $$